Is Compania de Minas Buenaventura S.A.A. (BVN) a great play right now?

 HSBC Securities equity researchers changed the status of Compania de Minas Buenaventura S.A.A.
 (NYSE: BVN) shares from “Buy” to a “Hold” rating in the report published on January 17th, 2020.
 Other analysts, including Morgan Stanley, also published their reports on BVN shares.
 Morgan Stanley repeated the rating from the previous report, marking BVN under “Equal-Weight” rating, in the report published on February 25th, 2019.
 Additionally, BVN shares got another “Sell” rating from Goldman.
 On the other hand, Morgan Stanley Upgrade the “Overweight” rating for BVN shares, as published in the report on September 25th, 2017.
 HSBC Securities seems to be going bullish on the price of BVN shares, based on the price prediction for BVN.
 Another “Buy” rating came from BofA/Merrill.

 The present dividend yield for BVN owners is set at 0.01, marking the return investors will get regardless of the company’s performance in the upcoming period.
-However, in order for the company to be able to pay its dividends, just like it is the case with Compania de Minas Buenaventura S.A.A., the company needs to provide a healthy cash flow, currently at the value of 87.05.
-In addition, the growth of sales from quarter to quarter is recording -14.40%, hinting the company’s progress in the upcoming progress.
+In addition, the growth of sales from quarter to quarter is recording -6.70%, hinting the company’s progress in the upcoming progress.

-Set to affect the volatility of a given stock, the average volume can also be a valuable indicator, while BVN is currently recording an average of 1.11M in volumes.
-The volatility of the stock on monthly basis is set at 3.46%, while the weekly volatility levels are marked at 4.50%with -0.88% of loss in the last seven days.
-Additionally, long-term investors are predicting the target price of $15.07, indicating growth from the present price of $12.40, which can represent yet another valuable research and analysis points that can help you decide whether to invest in BVN or pass.
+Set to affect the volatility of a given stock, the average volume can also be a valuable indicator, while BVN is currently recording an average of 1.23M in volumes.
+The volatility of the stock on monthly basis is set at 3.96%, while the weekly volatility levels are marked at 5.24%with -0.08% of loss in the last seven days.
+Additionally, long-term investors are predicting the target price of $15.07, indicating growth from the present price of $12.39, which can represent yet another valuable research and analysis points that can help you decide whether to invest in BVN or pass.

 It appears that more than several institutional investors and hedge funds decided to increase stakes in BVN in the recent period.
 That is how The Vanguard Group, Inc. now has an increase position in BVN by 0.25% in the first quarter, owning 7.74 million shares of BVN stocks, with the value of $100.09 million after the purchase of an additional 19,063 shares during the last quarter.
 In the meanwhile, Morgan Stanley Investment Managem also increased their stake in BVN shares changed 0.98% in the first quarter, which means that the company now owns 7.62 million shares of company, all valued at $98.54 million after the acquisition of additional 74,280 shares during the last quarter.